-Jordan is an Arab nation that is located in the Middle East on the east bank of the Jordan River.
-The country is defined by nature reserves, ancient and iconic monuments, and seaside types of resorts.
-The country, which is home to the famous archaeological site of Petra, is denoted by a young population.
-The median age of the populace is about 22 years old.
-In this post we have gathered Jordan interesting facts – hope they will inspire you to visit this beautiful country!
+Jordan is an Arab nation located in the Middle East on the east bank of the Jordan River.
+The country is defined by nature reserves, ancient and iconic monuments, and seaside-type resorts.
+Home to the famous archaeological site of Petra, Jordan has a young population with a median age of 22 years old.
+In this post, we have gathered some of the Jordan interesting facts that will inspire you to visit this beautiful country!

 The country’s capital is Amman and the kingdom is ruled by Abdullah II of Jordan.
 The official language is Arabic.
 However, upper-income Jordanians speak English as well.